ai4mhx/aipatientsim/README.md

 Data and analysis code for the study of language model simulated psychiatric patients described in:

-> [Author list].
-Structural fidelity and unreliable affective evaluation in
+> Structural fidelity and unreliable affective evaluation in
 > language model simulations of psychiatric patients.
 Submitted to
 > *Communications AI & Computing* (2026).